Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 25 Januari 2026 20.39.40 UTC
+- WIB: Minggu, 25 Januari 2026 21.31.00 UTC
-- WITA: Minggu, 25 Januari 2026 21.39.40 UTC
+- WITA: Minggu, 25 Januari 2026 22.31.00 UTC
-- WIT: Minggu, 25 Januari 2026 22.39.40 UTC
+- WIT: Minggu, 25 Januari 2026 23.31.00 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

 Kategori: success